 While these structures are in place please remember that bullying may unfortunately still occur.
 It is normal to feel angry and worried for your child's safety and frustrated by a difficult situation.
 However the fact that your child has been able to talk to you about being bullied and to ask for help is a victory for you.
 Many children feel unable to talk about it and many keep this problem to themselves.
 Your child has been very brave in speaking out and has taken a big and frightening step towards resolving what will be a very traumatic situation.

-Therefore please be mindful of our guidance should you decide to approach your school about a bullying issue.
+Therefore please be mindful of our guidance should you decide to approach your school about a bullying issue and keep you child at the centre.

 - Make an appointment with a member of school staff or if you feel necessary, the headteacher.
 You may also wish to speak to the Safeguarding Lead at your child's school.